 The very model of a pharaoh.

 Lateral images of the king's wife and daughter don't even reach his knee; once again, the Nile gods are at the side.

-On the walls of the courtyard is a scene showing garlanded bulls in the Opet Festival.
+On the walls of the courtyard, garlanded bulls walk in the Opet Festival.

 Sons of Rameses II lead the animals.

 Here the sons of Rameses are named and arrayed in birth order.

 Look closely and you'll see the first pylon in profile, along with an obelisk, colossal statues, and flags flying above.
 If you return to the second image in this folder, you'll see that the pylon has rectangular channels in which the flagpoles--cedars of Lebanon--were set.